 TravelNurseSource Future U.S. Nurse Scholarship

-For: First-time undergrad students with 1 semester completed
+For: First-time undergrad students with one semester completed

 Requirements: U.S. resident, 18 years of age, and GPA 2.5 or higher